 Often people think that to live your life purpose means having to do some extraordinary work.

-People think of the rich and famous-- someone finding a cure for cancer, a glamorous movie star, or a best-selling author – but really, even the most ordinary people in the most mundane jobs have an opportunity to live a fulfilling life that has meaning and purpose.
+People think of the rich and famous -- someone finding a cure for cancer, a glamorous movie star, or a best-selling author – but really, even the most ordinary people in the most mundane jobs have an opportunity to live a fulfilling life that has meaning and purpose.

-On the other side of the spectrum, when you look at movie stars or famous billionaires -- the ones that really seem to be living a life of purpose -- are mostly the ones who use their wealth, their stature, their position to do meaningful charitable work that has nothing to do with their careers.
+On the other side of the spectrum, when you look at movie stars or famous billionaires -- the ones that really seem to be living a life of purpose -- are mostly the ones who use their wealth, their stature, and their position to do meaningful charitable work that has nothing to do with their careers.

-Their fame, success, riches simply provide them the means and the forum to fulfill their destiny and make contributions that really make a difference.
+Their fame, success, and riches simply provide them the means and the forum to fulfill their destiny and make contributions that really make a difference.

 I was taking a trip out of town and had to use the ladies room at an airport. . .